berndmichaely/diascope/README.md

   * Ctrl-Drag a divider with the mouse to rotate a single divider only.
   * Shift-Drag a divider with the mouse to fold dividers.
   * Shift+Ctrl-Drag a divider with the mouse: reserved – currently resets the dividers to the initial state of the current mouse drag cycle.

+### Spot Mode

+The Spot Mode allows to view part of an image in a spot on top of a base image.

+To enter the spot mode:

+  1. in split mode, select a base image in one layer
+  2. add a second layer and select the spot image
+  3. enter the spot mode with the toolbar button.

+In more detail, images from split mode are selected as base and spot image for spot mode as follows:

+  * If 2 layers are open and none is selected, the image of the first layer will be the base image, and the image of the second layer will be the spot image.
+  * If 2 layers are open and 1 is selected, the selected image will be the spot image.
+  * If 2 or more layers are open, select base and spot image as follows:
+    1. Single-Click to select the base layer
+    2. Ctrl-Single-Click a second layer to become the spot.

+You can move the spot by dragging with the mouse and resize the spot by Ctrl-mouse-dragging.